ccetinkaya/hackday_t6/README.md

 # 06 Quantification of visitors of cultural events in Lucerne
 # Create a prototype of a technical solution to count visitors of cultural events
 #
-# Team 6: Yvonne, Salome, Thushanth, Adriana, Cengiz
+# Team 6: Christina, Yvonne, Salome, Thushanth, Adriana, Cengiz

 Problem